 FairVine Super, for instance, is a super fund designed for women (although it’s open to all Australians), with savings tools built-in that actively help members save extra money to their super.
 Since it’s designed to reduce the dependence members have on employer super contributions, it’s also a good fund for workers who are currently receiving the JobSeeker or JobKeeper payment (and hence not receiving contributions from an employer).

-FairVine Super currently has a FairGo promotion where new and existing members who have lost their jobs due to COVID-19 receive 50% off their super fees until the end of 2020, effectively reducing the fees to only 0.6%.
+FairVine Super currently has a FairGo promotion where new and existing members who have lost their jobs due to COVID-19 receive 50% off their super fees until the end of 2020.
 This discount can put hundreds of dollars back into the super funds of members who need the extra money.

 Notwithstanding, we recommend speaking to a financial advisor before making any decision on which super fund is right for you.